A collaboration between Thailand and Finland

-Pichet met Anne few years ago and they discuss the interest in working together.
-Pichet was interested in working with WHS because he has never worked with “circus” artists before.
-So, he thought it would be interesting to learn about the skills from this kind of work and find the connection to work together.
+I met Anne few years ago and we discussed an interest in working together.
+I was interested in working with WHS because I had never worked with “circus” artists before.
+I thought it would be interesting to learn about the skills from this kind of work and find the connection to work together.

 It took two years to develop the piece.
-Anne and Ville would fly in Bangkok to work with dancers in PK dance company twice a year.
+Anne and Ville would fly to Bangkok to work with PKDC dancers twice a year.

-Share with us how the process was like - what was most memorable about this partnership, and were there any challenges faced due to possible cultural differences?
+Share with us how the process was like.
+What was most memorable about this partnership, and were there any challenges due to possible cultural differences?

-It started from letting the dancers to learn how to manipulate objects and basic circus tricks such as “trolling balls” (juggling).
-On the first year, from PKDC side, we learned the way to manage objects and concept and meaning and key thought of “contemporary circus”.
+It started from letting the dancers learn how to manipulate objects and basic circus tricks such as “trolling balls” (juggling).
+In the first year, PKDC dancers learned the way to manage objects, concept, meaning and key thought of “contemporary circus”.
 For WHS, they learned about PKDC company techniques and dance style and how we work.
-We used “improvisation” to explore any possibilities and find materials and story to tell.
-Second year, we selected what we did during the first year and put them together as a performance.
+We used “improvisation” to explore any possibilities and find materials and tell stories.
+In the second year, we selected what we did during the first year and put them together as a performance.

-The heart of circus is preciseness, gravity, objects manipulation.
+The heart of circus is preciseness, gravity and objects manipulation.
 The heart of dance is “freedom” and adaptation.

 We enjoy the differences in our two cultures while working together.

 Tell us more about how non-verbal performances add to the audience experience.
-Does the lack of text/dialogue add to the experience?
+Does the lack of text or dialogue add to the experience?

 The lack of text does add experience.
-It gives “pure Imagination and interpretation of one’s own” depends on each one’s experience.
+It gives “pure imagination and interpretation of one’s own,” depending on one’s experience.

 What is your opinion on the concept of freedom?